-Receivables and payables under repurchase transactions (repo) are classified as loans and receivables and carried at amortised cost.
+Receivables under repurchase transactions (repo) are classified as loans and receivables and carried at amortised cost.
+Payables under repo are carried at amortised cost.

-Notes to the Consolidated Financial Statements for the Year Ended December 31, 2015 (Continued)
+Notes to the Consolidated Financial Statements for the Year Ended December 31, 2016 (Continued)

 Collateral of central counterparty